BarbaraPruz/mapbox-lhkh/README.md

 Experiment with mapbox gl js sdk apis.

+**NOTE** folder assets/icons is not used when map layers are built in studio.

 ## reference-html folder

 Several versions of similar html page have been built using different mapbox features.
 Corresponding HTML is saved just as a reference.